Wax melts make for a simple, effective alternative to candles.

 Fragrance oils are also specifically created for use in these types of scent projects, so can be a lot easier to work with if you’re new to making wax melts.

-- Place your wax into a glass jug
+- Place your wax into a heatproof glass jug.

 - Melt the wax by placing the jug in the microwave for thirty seconds.
 Take out the wax and stir, then place it back in the microwave for a further thirty seconds.
 Repeat this process until the wax is fully melted.